-In addition, on May 24, 2020, in the context of the negotiations relating to a potential acquisition project (by way of share exchange) with a third party investor, Perfect Holding SA signed a bridge facility agreement with the potential investor for an aggregate principal amount of CHF 520'000 in order to fund the group's continued operations until the possible implementation of the contemplated transaction within the next months.
-The monthly instalments of CHF 40'000 to be advanced under such bridge facility agreement are conditional upon the continuation of the negotiations regarding the contemplated transaction and shall be automatically subordinated to the settlement of the claims of all other creditors, while a possible interruption of the negotiations shall lead to a termination of the drawdown possibilities and to a waiver of all instalments already paid.
+In view of the termination of negotiations regarding the potential acquisition project on which it had been working since the end of April 2020, the Board of directors decided to resume its search for other potential acquisition projects.
+In parallel, on March 3, 2021, Perfect Holding SA signed a bridge financing agreement with a related party for an aggregate principal amount of CHF 510'000 in order to fund the immediate financial needs of the group until new financing arrangements can be implemented in the context of a potential alternative project.
+As was already the case with the bridge facility agreement signed in May 2020, the monthly instalments to be advanced under such new bridge financing agreement are conditional upon the continuation of the negotiations regarding the contemplated transaction and shall be automatically subordinated to the settlement of the claims of all other creditors, while a possible interruption of the negotiations regarding the potential acquisition project shall lead to a termination of the drawdown possibilities and to a waiver of all instalments already paid.